By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 4600 Pacific Coast Highway

-An ideal choice for San Franciscans, Mori Point sits on the coast of Pacifica - just a brief drive south from the city - and is a 2.5-mile loop trail that winds hikers along stunning coastal cliffs.
-The breezy length and convenient location make this spot one of the best bangs for your buck given how scenic the payoff views (especially at sunset).
+An ideal choice for San Franciscans, Mori Point sits on the coast of Pacifica, just a brief drive south of the city, and is a 2.5-mile loop trail that winds hikers along stunning coastal cliffs.
+The breezy length and convenient location make this spot one of the best bangs for your buck, given how scenic the payoff views are, especially at sunset.

 Lands End